South Australian Pioneer Families

 In the case of arrivals of single men or women with identical full names, there is no way to determine which families they belong to except by taking into account their arrival dates.
 Sometimes this is not sufficient information.

 There is also the potential for another problem.
-If two or more husbands had identical full names and their wives also had exactly the same names then their search results would be intermixed, possibly causing confusion.
-The user would probably be able to separate the families using their arrival and BMD event dates and locations.
+If two or more men had identical full names and their wives also had exactly the same names then their search results would be intermixed, possibly causing confusion.
+The user would probably be able to separate the families using their arrival and BMD dates and locations.

 Ade is frequently used as an abbreviation for Adelaide.